A Simple Explanation Of Probate Fees And Costs

 Creating A Trust

 A trust is a legal arrangement where you transfer your assets to a trustee, who manages them to benefit your beneficiaries.
-A trust can help you avoid probate, as the assets in the trust are not part of your estate and, therefore are not subject to probate fees.
+Creating a trust can help you avoid probate, as the assets in the trust are not part of your estate and, therefore are not subject to probate fees.
 A trust can also help you control how and when your assets are distributed to your beneficiaries and protect them from creditors, lawsuits, and taxes.

 Giving Gifts